-The Virginia General Assembly initially passed Insurance Fairness for Amputee legislation in 2009.
-Senate Bill 1116 passed both chambers of the General Assembly unanimously and was signed into law by Governor Tim Kaine (D) on April 8th, 2009, which included a provision to exclude myoelectric and microprocessor devices.
-Subsequently, an attempt to amend SB 1116 was made in 2018 using House Bill 1478.
-House Bill 1478 was introduced and referred to House Commerce and Labor Committee, where it did receive consideration, but was defeated February 1st, 2018.
+Prior to the 2019 introduction, the Virginia State Legislature initially passed Insurance Fairness for Amputee legislation in 2009.
+SB1116 passed both chambers of the General Assembly unanimously and was signed into law by Governor Tim Kaine (D) on April 8th, 2009.
+However, it included a provision to exclude myoelectric and microprocessor devices.

 Prior to both SB 1116 and HB1478’s introduction and consideration, the Virginia General Assembly commissioned the Virginia JLARC Study to study and evaluate the impact of a mandated benefit pertaining to health insurance coverage for prosthetic devices as it relates to coverage provided through Medicare.

 The Republican Party controls both chambers of the State Legislature and the Democratic Party controls the Office of the Governor.

 Virgnia’s State Legislature works on a two year cycle.
 Session runs from January until March in the first year and January to February in the second.

 The Office of Governor has an election every four years, with the next election taking place in 2021.
 An individual elected to the Office of the Governor is not limited to the number of terms they can serve.
 The Governor is responsible for signing legislation into law and granting formal proclamations, such as Limb Loss Awareness Month.